MicrosoftDocs/EMDocs/microsoft-365-enterprise/deploy-sites-for-three-tiers-of-protection.md

 ### Private
 To create a baseline SharePoint Online team site with private access and permissions, do the following:

-1. Sign in to the **Office 365 portal** with an account that will also be used to administer the SharePoint Online team site (a SharePoint Online administrator).
+1. If needed, sign in to the **Office 365 portal** with an account that will also be used to administer the SharePoint Online team site (a SharePoint Online administrator).
 For help, see [Where to sign in to Office 365](https://support.office.com/Article/Where-to-sign-in-to-Office-365-e9eb7d51-5430-4929-91ab-6157c5a050b4).
 2. In the list of tiles, click **SharePoint**.
 3. On the new **SharePoint** tab in your browser, click + **Create site**.
 4. On the **Create a site** page, click **Team site**.